Vic Mensa

-Victor Kwesi Mensah (born June 6, 1993), known professionally as Vic Mensa, is an American rapper and singer.
-He was a member of the group Kids These Days, which broke up in May 2013, after which he released his debut solo mixtape Innanetape.
-He is currently signed to Roc Nation.
+Victor Kwesi Mensah (born June 6, 1993), known professionally as Vic Mensa, is an American rapper.
+Born and raised in Chicago, he was a member of the regional hip hop groups Kids These Days and Savemoney prior to releasing his debut solo mixtape, Innanetape (2013).
+As a solo artist, Mensa has been signed to Virgin EMI Records, Def Jam Recordings, Capitol Records, and Roc Nation.

-Mensa is also a founder of the hip-hop collective Savemoney which includes frequent collaborator Chance the Rapper.
+Mensa's 2014 debut single, "Down on My Luck" experimented with hip house, while his 2015 single, "U Mad" (featuring Kanye West) adopted a drill sound; the former entered the top 40 of the UK singles chart, while the latter received gold certification by the Recording Industry Association of America (RIAA).
+His debut studio album, The Autobiography (2017), was met with critical praise and moderately entered the Billboard 200, while his second album, Victor (2023), failed to chart.
+Despite limited mainstream success himself, he has collaborated with high-profile artists including Kanye West, Jay-Z, Pharrell Williams, Pusha T, Wyclef Jean, and Skrillex, among others.

+Mensa has been involved in political activism and charitable efforts in his hometown of Chicago, being heavily outspoken on the issue of gun violence.
 He also is the founder of the SavemoneySavelife foundation, whose mission is to use art and entertainment to foster sustainable change, and funds three programs in Chicago centered on health and the arts.
-Mensa's debut single "Down on My Luck" was released in June 2014 by Virgin EMI.
-His debut studio album The Autobiography was released in July 2017.

-Mensa has been outspoken on the issue of gun violence.

-Life and career

-1993–2012: Early life
+Early life and education

-Victor Kwesi Mensah was born on June 6, 1993.
+Victor Kwesi Mensah was born on June 6, 1993, in Chicago, Illinois.
 His father is from Ghana and his mother is a white American.
 Mensa grew up in the Hyde Park neighborhood of Chicago.
-He attended Whitney M. Young Magnet High School and while a freshman, met Chancelor Bennett in passing (Bennett would later be known as Chance the Rapper).
+He attended Whitney M. Young Magnet High School.
 Mensa began his career when he formed a band called Kids These Days in 2009.
 The band would eventually release two projects, an extended play titled Hard Times in 2011, and a mixtape titled Traphouse Rock in 2012.